muratk5n/thirdwave/en/README.md

 there.
 The implications of this are nothing short of a revision of Einstein’s theory of gravitation.
-Why the scientific community is in denial about the falsification of the dark matter model is a question that requires both a sociological and philosophical explanation, argues Pavel Kroupa"
+Why the scientific community is in denial about the falsification of the dark matter model is a question that requires both a sociological and philosophical explanation"

 [[-]](https://iai.tv/articles/dark-matter-doesnt-exist-auid-2180?_auid=2020)